unitreign/playtime/README.md

 ## How It Works

 PlayTime installs a single hook script at `/userdata/system/scripts/playtime-hook.sh`.
-EmulationStation calls every script in that directory for every game event.
+Knulli calls every script in that directory for every game event.

 When a game starts, the hook calls `playtime session start` in the background.
 When the game exits, it calls `playtime session end`.
 Sessions are stored in a SQLite database at `/userdata/system/configs/playtime/playtime.db`.